 In 2008, the Company issued Series A and Series B Preferred Shares.
 Each Preferred Share shall be convertible, at the option of the holder thereof, at any time after the closing of the subscription, into a number of fully paid and non-assessable ordinary Shares at a ratio 1:100 and is subject to adjustment pursuant to anti-dilution provisions.
-One hundred per cent of each class of the Preferred Shares which are outstanding immediately prior to the closing of the qualified initial public offering shall, on and with effect from the closing of the qualified initial public offering, be automatically converted into ordinary shares.
+One hundred per cent of each class of the Preferred Shares which are outstanding immediately prior to the closing of the qualified initial public offering, be automatically converted into ordinary shares.